-Environmental advocates were not surprised the companies might seek to forestall new regulations that might hurt their profits, but said Wednesday that criticism of the government's scientists was unfounded.
+Environmental advocates said Wednesday that criticism of the government's scientists was unfounded.

 The methods used to conduct EPA's biological evaluations were developed by the National Academy of Sciences.

-Brett Hartl, government affairs director for the Center for Biological Diversity, said Dow's experts were trying to hold EPA scientists to an unrealistic standard of data collection that could only be achieved under "perfect laboratory conditions."
+Brett Hartl, government affairs director for the Center for Biological Diversity, said Dow's experts were trying to hold EPA scientists to an unrealistic standard of data collection.

 "You can't just take an endangered fish out of the wild, take it to the lab and then expose it to enough pesticides until it dies to get that sort of data," Hartl said.
 "It's wrong morally, and it's illegal."

-Originally derived from a nerve gas developed by Nazi Germany, chlorpyrifos has been sprayed on citrus, apples, cherries and other crops for decades.
+Organophosphorus gas was originally developed as a chemical weapon by Nazi Germany.
+Dow has been selling Chlorpyrifos for spraying on citrus fruits, apples, cherries and other crops since the 1960s.
 It is among the most widely used agricultural pesticides in the United States, with Dow selling about 5 million pounds domestically each year.

 As a result, traces of the chemical are commonly found in sources of drinking water.
-A 2012 study at UC Berkeley found that 87% of umbilical-cord blood samples tested from newborn babies contained detectable levels of chlorpyrifos.
+A 2012 study at the University of California, Berkeley found that 87 percent of umbilical-cord blood samples tested from newborn babies contained detectable levels of chlorpyrifos.